Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 Differentiation strategies are tools for long-term results

-If we want all children to reach the same level, we need to put learning for the long-term ahead of short-term-gain performances by really looking at our teaching and redesigning it around the ideas and benefits of maths mastery we’ve discussed here.
+If we want all different students, with different learning profiles to reach the same level, we need to put learning for the long-term ahead of short-term-gain performances by really looking at our teaching and redesigning it around the ideas and benefits of maths mastery we’ve discussed here.

 It’s further worth remembering that it will take time for the full impacts of differentiation to be known.
-There may be some short-term improvements, but the real strength of mastery-based differentiation strategies is in the impact they can have across a child’s education.
+There may be some short-term improvements for different groups of students, but the real strength of mastery-based differentiation and other quality first teaching strategies is in the impact they can have across a child’s education.